Careers and education

 Administrative appointment (associate consultant, senior associate consultant, consultant)

-These board-approved appointments are unique to Mayo Foundation, and determine salary.
-Promotion through the administrative ranks is initiated by the candidate and the chair of the candidate's home department.
-Criteria and expectations for administrative appointments are available on the Research Personnel Subcommittee web page on the Mayo Clinic intranet.
+These board-approved appointments are unique to Mayo Foundation, and they determine salary.
+The candidate and the chair of the candidate's home department initiate promotion through the administrative ranks.
+Criteria and expectations for administrative appointments are available on the Research Personnel Subcommittee intranet site (must be logged in to the Mayo Clinic network).

-Note: Research and Education Academic Information Management System (RE-AIMS) formats Mayo Clinic faculty CVs in a standard manner.
-Information on the RE-AIMS format can be found on the Mayo Clinic intranet.
+Note: The Research and Education Academic Information Management System (RE-AIMS) formats Mayo Clinic faculty curriculum vitae in a standard manner.
+Find information about the RE-AIMS format on the Education Technology Center intranet site (must be logged in to the Mayo Clinic network).

 -